 Dr. Pete moved back to Wisconsin in 2008, marrying his wife Nancy Schanke, a Neenah High School friend and classmate.
 Dr. Pete and Nancy and their dog Jack and their two cats Bassui and Mia live in the New London area.
 Dr. Pete enjoys many silent sports, including running, biking, canoeing, kayaking, fishing, and wilderness camping.
 He has continued his lifelong love of music by reuniting with his high school blues band, playing reveille and taps each day on his tuba and singing in the church choir.
 Dr. Pete is excited about bringing his all to serve Wolf River Veterinary Clinic’s patients and clientele.

 Ashley grew up in Bessemer, Michigan.
 Shortly after high school, she moved to the Twin Cities and graduated from Argosy University in Eagan, Minnesota with an Associate’s Degree in Veterinary Technology.
 She then moved to Wisconsin in 2008 to start the next chapter of her career here at Wolf River Veterinary Clinic.
 And are we glad she did!
 Her special interests include dentistry and anesthesia.
-Ashley lives with her boyfriend, three senior cats and one dog.
+Ashley lives with her future husband, three cats and one dog.
 To disconnect from fast paced clinic life, she enjoys traveling, reading, drawing and spending time with friends and family.
 She is also a longstanding member of the Wisconsin Veterinary Technicians’ Association.